ilscarlson05-pixel/Adidas-Retail-Sales-Analysis-in-Excel/README.md

 6. Man Vs  Woman indicators in Different Region?

 Each question was analysed using a dedicated PivotTable and visualized with a chart for clarity.

+⚙️ Process

+### 1️⃣ Data Cleaning
+- Checked for missing values and formatting issues
+- Converted “Price per Unit” and “Total Sales” columns to numeric format
+- Removed currency symbols and commas
+- Ensured consistent date formatting (DD/MM/YYYY)

+### 2️⃣ Data Preparation
+- Added new calculated fields:
+  - **Profit per Unit** = Operating Profit / Units Sold
+  - **Month** = Extracted from Invoice Date using `=TEXT([@[Invoice Date]],"mmmm")`
+- Ensured all fields were ready for PivotTables

+### 3️⃣ PivotTable Analysis
+Created multiple PivotTables for each question:
+- Grouped by Region, Product, and Sales Method
+- Summarized total sales, profit, and margins
+- Added slicers for dynamic filtering (e.g., by Region or Sales Method)

+### 4️⃣ Visualization
+- Created charts for each question:
+  - Column charts for product and region comparisons
+  - Line chart for monthly trends
+  - Scatter chart for correlation (Units vs Profit)
+- Combined key visuals into one **Dashboard sheet**

+### 5️⃣ Dashboard Creation
+- Designed a clear and clean dashboard layout in Excel
+- Included:
+  - KPIs: Total Sales, Total Profit, Avg Margin
+  - Slicers for Region and Sales Method
+  - Interactive charts linked to PivotTables